savarin/neural-networks/README.md

 ## Presentation Format

 This 1-hour tutorial is designed to get the audience training neural networks by the end of the session.
 In particular, it covers areas where neural networks really shines - CNNs and RNNs.
-These techniques will be applied on the Kaggle Titanic, MNIST and Rotten Tomatoes datasets.
+These techniques are applied on the Kaggle Titanic, MNIST and Rotten Tomatoes datasets.

 - [1-0_Prelude](https://github.com/savarin/neural-networks/blob/master/1-0_Prelude.ipynb)
 - [1-1_Basic_NN-Titanic](https://github.com/savarin/neural-networks/blob/master/1-1_Basic_NN-Titanic.ipynb)